Hiking the Lulumahu Falls Trail on Oʻahu, Hawaiʻi

 Lulumahu Falls Trailhead Parking

-Parking for Lulumahu Falls Trail is located directly off of the Pali Highway shortly before the Nuʻuanu Pali Lookout in a dirt parking lot near the intersection of Nuʻuanu Pali Drive and the Pali Highway.
+Parking for Lulumahu Falls Trail is located in a large, unpaved parking lot near the intersection of Nuʻuanu Pali Drive and the Pali Highway.

 Google Maps Directions: Lulumahu Falls Trailhead